Moomins07/100-days-of-code/log.md

 **Thoughts**: Again, focussing on the Guess my number game, the lecturer went into further detail as to how to select certain elements on the page and how we may go about manipulating that element.
 I have now also began to use the eventListener method, allowing the user to interact with the webpage and to produce a reaction from that event.
 Fun stuff!

+## Day 42: July 01, 2022

+**Today's Progress**: I completed sub-section 74 'Implementing the game logic'.

+**Thoughts**: This was a particularly fun lecture as I finally began to code the logic into the number guessing game.
+This entailed using if-else statements and also required me to use an if statement within an if-else statement for the first time.
+Overall, a very enjoyable lesson.

+## Day 43: July 05, 2022

+**Today's Progress**: I completed sub-sections 75 & 76 'Manipulating CSS styles' and 'Coding Challenge #1'.

+**Thoughts**: In the first lecture, I learned how to make changes to the styling of the webpage through the use of JavaScript to manipulate the DOM.
+Quite a straight forward lecture, fun to see visual changes being made to the website through eventListeners.
+Secondly, I completed a Coding Challenge wherein I was asked to create a 'reset' button for the game.
+Essentially I was required to restore initial values, such as clearing the form input box and resetting the score.
+No issues here, completed quite quickly.